 Our Work

-This shed fit-out followed a tight budget without compromising on results.
+This shed fit-out in Pomona followed a tight budget without compromising on results.
 Following our client’s love of the colour black and wood products, we applied concepts from past architectural work to make this home gym/brewery come to life.
 With our budget friendly choice of CD grade plywood, the black shadow lines helped tick the box of room for product expansion and contraction, as well as giving the walls a hint of black to match the rest of the interior.
 Window reveals and architraves still to come!

 With black electrical outlets throughout, adjustable lighting, wall mount TV, raw wooden slab bench and a blacked out shed frame to maintain a slight industrial look, we’d be hard pressed to find a better space to hang out, work out and enjoy a beer!

-Our client for this job contacted us looking for a quality job that would last.
+Our client for this job in Noosa Heads contacted us looking for a quality job that would last.
 We met and chatted through her options, landing on this beautiful Merbau deck with a polycarbonate roof over the top, to maintain natural light within the house.
 The durable hardwood frame beneath is guaranteed to last for many years to come.
 Currently in the works is a matching Merbau screen which will include several discreet, lockable gates to provide access to some much needed storage space underneath.
 We also reused the savageable old decking boards to build a little deck for a cleaner storage space beneath.

 The concrete path also in the works to the side of the house will alleviate issues with sand movement on the sloping block, while also creating a clean, easy to use space.
 This is to be further helped by the connection to stormwater lines from the drains in the path as well as the downpipe from the polycarbonate roof.